chainer/chainer/docs/source/contribution.rst

 How to Write Tests
 ~~~~~~~~~~~~~~~~~~

-There are many examples of unit tests under the ``tests`` directory, so reading some of them is a good and recommended way to learn how to write tests for Chainer.
+There are many examples of unit tests under the :tree:`tests` directory, so reading some of them is a good and recommended way to learn how to write tests for Chainer.
 They simply use the ``unittest`` package of the standard library, while some tests are using utilities from :mod:`chainer.testing`.

 Even if your patch includes GPU-related code, your tests should not fail without GPU capability.